You may be interested in

 Moe takes his friend Milko on an adventure to tell him what it’s like.
 Milko thinks Moe is very brave having sick kidneys, having his blood cleaned and taking care of himself.
 This book is a great story and activity book for kids who have sick kidneys and friends around them.

-Collaborative project: Kidney Health Australia and University of South Australia - prepared by final year occupational therapy students, Veronica Edwards and Catherine Tonks.
+Collaboration: Kidney Health Australia and University of Sth Australia - prepared by final year occupational therapy students Veronica Edwards and Catherine Tonks.

 Where's your kidneys Mum?